elunna/nerfhack-changelog/README.md

 ### WIZARD
 * Wizards start with a cloak of protection instead of magic resistance.
 * Wizards never receive magic missile in their starting inventory.
+* Wizards can start with a spellbook of fire bolt instead of force bolt.
 * Wizards are able to sense magic fountains.
 * Wizards can always sense how many charges are left in wands.
 * The Dark One gets a cloak of magic resistances and staff (xnh)